-If the behavior continues to be disruptive to the classroom environment, further action will be taken, including parent conferences, consultations, and referrals.
+If the behavior continues to be disruptive to the classroom environment, the teacher will follow the Protocol for Sensitive Issues and will share information with the director.
+Further action may be taken, including parent conferences, creating a Family and Center Plan for Action Meeting Form, consultations, and referrals.
 These steps will align and comply with California Welfare and Institutions Code 10491.1.
-If the challenging behavior continues, and previous techniques/methods and referrals have been exhausted, the program will speak to the parents about a possible termination and assist the families in finding another program for care.
+If the challenging behavior continues, additional meetings will be held in order to create additional support systems for the child following the California Welfare and Instructions Code 10491.1.